 If you venture 15km south of Siem Reap, you’ll also discover Tonlé Sap, the largest freshwater lake in the whole of Southeast Asia with a massive surface area of 2,700km2.

-Learning about the country’s dark history in Phnom Penh
+Learn about Cambodia’s history in Phnom Penh

 In fact, the lake is connected to the Mekong River, and if you’re feeling particularly adventurous and ready to leave Phnom Penh, you can take an eight-hour-long ferry boat to the country’s capital city of Phnom Penh.